Hepatitis C and Diabetes

 Whole grain products

 Whole grain products encourages the liver to free your body of toxins, it supports the heart and is rich in protein, B vitamins, and fiber.
 It also helps lower blood cholesterol, reduces tumors, strengthens the immune and treats hepatitis.
+Whole grains are awesome for protection.

 Green vegetable juices